ZainRizvi/ZainRizvi.github.io/_posts/2019-08-03-authenticating-to-bigrquery-on-gcp-ai-platform-notebooks.md

 - Google Cloud Platform

 ---
+Note: These instructions can be used whenever you're using Jupyter Lab on a remote machine

-GCP AI Platform Notebooks makes it really easy to run notebooks on Jupyter Lab and even offers R language notebooks.
+[GCP AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks/) makes it really easy to run notebooks on Jupyter Lab and even offers R language notebooks.
 R is great for crunching large data sets, and a popular place for people to store their data is on BigQuery.

 The most popular library for accessing BigQuery in R is the open source library [BigRQuery](https://github.com/r-dbi/bigrquery).
 It's an extremely useful library, but it has the downside that the authentication step will try one of two things: